 While it’s fun to work out how old your dog would be if they were human, the best thing you can do to maintain your dog’s health is to keep an eye on the visible signs of ageing.

-• Just like humans, lots of dogs will start to get grey or white hairs appearing
+• Just like humans, lots of dogs will start to get grey or white hairs appearing.

-• Eyes may start to appear cloudy, and your dog may develop cataracts
+• Eyes may start to appear cloudy, and your dog may develop cataracts.

 • As they become a little less active, older dogs’ weight and body condition need to be monitored.
 If your dog is starting to struggle with stairs or not as excited about going for a walk as they used to be, this is a real sign they are growing older.
+It is important to adapt their exercise routine accordingly – so instead of one long walk a day that can tire muscles and joints, take several shorter walks.
+Also stop playing any games that involves sudden starts, stops and turns (such as throwing balls).

 As your dog grows older, you may want to move them on to a senior food, and continue with regular vet check-ups to keep them as fit and healthy as you can.
+If you notice any new changes – physically or behaviourally – contact your vet straight away.

 Previous article